 Jezebel was the Phoenician Princess of Sidon (9th century BCE) whose story is told in the Hebrew Tanakh (the Christian Old Testament) in I and II Kings where she is portrayed unfavorably as a conniving harlot who corrupts Israel and flaunts the commandments of God.
-Recent scholarship, which has lead to a better understanding of the civilization of Phoenicia, the role of women, and the struggle of the adherents of the Hebrew god Yahweh for dominance over the indigenous worship of the Canaanite deities Astarte and Baal, suggest a different, and more favorable, picture of Jezebel as a woman ahead of her time married into a culture whose religious class saw her as a formidable threat (phoenicia.org).
+Recent scholarship, which has led to a better understanding of the civilization of Phoenicia, the role of women, and the struggle of the adherents of the Hebrew god Yahweh for dominance over the worship of the Canaanite deities Astarte and Baal, suggest a different, and more favorable, picture of Jezebel as a woman ahead of her time married into a culture whose religious class saw her as a formidable threat (phoenicia.org).
 The historian and biblical scholar Janet Howe Gaines notes this new interpretation in scholarship, writing:

 Although she has been associated with seduction, depravity, and harlotry for centuries, a more accurate understanding of Jezebel emerges as one considers the possibility she was simply a woman who refused to submit to the religious beliefs and practices of her husband and his culture.
-Her name has been claimed to mean, `Where is God?’ or, alternately, `Where is The Prince’ and even `Not Exalted’ but, as all these claims come from sources antagonistic to Jezebel (and make little sense when one considers her father was King Ethbaal of Sidon, a Phonecian High Priest, who would hardly have given his daughter a name which literally meant she was not exalted, nor one which asked a question he already knew the answer to ("Where is God?" or "Where is the Prince?").
-It is far more likely that her name means `Daughter of Baal’ or, as we would say today, `Daughter of God’.
+Her name has been claimed to mean, `Where is God?’ or, alternately, `Where is The Prince’ and even `Not Exalted’.
+All these claims come from sources antagonistic to Jezebel, however, and make little sense when one considers her father was King Ethbaal of Sidon, a Phonecian High Priest, who would hardly have given his daughter a name which literally meant she was not exalted, nor one which asked a question he already knew the answer to ("Where is God?" or "Where is the Prince?").
+It is far more likely that her name means `Daughter of Baal’ or, as one would say today, `Daughter of God’.
 The fact that her name has been interpreted in a negative light is symptomatic of the way she has been regarded since the narrative of I and II Kings was first written, but, as Gaines suggests: